nteetor/yonder/docs/collections/_content/blockquote.md

   title: Cleaner blockquotes
   description: Stylized blockquotes, an updated builder function for `<blockquote>`.
   parameters:
+  - name: '...'
+    description: |-
+      Any number of tags elements or character strings passed as child elements or named arguments passed as HTML attributes to the parent element.
   - name: source
     description: |-
       The quote source, use `tags$cite` to format the source title,